Parental responsibility for education

 A pupil should be registered on the school admission register with the name that appears on their birth certificate even if they are known under a different name.

-If parents have divorced or separated and there is no residence order in force, neither parent may change the surname of the child or arrange for the child to be known by another name without the consent of the other.
+If parents have divorced or separated and there is no child arrangements order in force, neither parent may change the surname of the child or arrange for the child to be known by another name without the consent of the other.

 A child of sixteen may change their name without their parent's consent.